dmarx/bench-warmers/twin_mixing_dropout.md

 interpretable as a learned per-parameter variance prior

 ... actually, could probably even just bootstrap over the same sample in memory for a while

+---

+ooh maybe this could be a distributed thing. ddp, pair up training nodes to randomly exchange weights